If you would like to talk to one of our friendly team, please fill in your details and we'll get back to you.

-Your eyes have an amazing defence system and significant healing prowess.
-They effectively filter out dust and dirt, heal scratches within a matter of hours, and recover and adapt to the adjustments made during refractive lens exchange (RLE) Surgery in a very short space time.
+Your eyes can recover and adapt to the adjustments made during refractive lens exchange (RLE) Surgery in a very short space of time.
 This means the time off work you require after surgery is fairly minimal.

 Your initial consultation can take up to 2 hours to allow us to accurately map and measure your eyes as well as examine them and discuss the options.
 Doing this allows us to make the most accurate recommendation about the treatments available to you based on the unique characteristics of your eyes.
 It is important to note that during this consultation we often need to use eye drops to dilate your pupils, these eye drops can make your reading vision blurry and your eyes light sensitive until your pupils go back down in size.
 You can return to work after your consultation but you should avoid driving for at least 4 hours because of the effect the dilating eye drops have on your eye sight.